acvwilson/linkedin-oauth2/README.markdown

 # get your api keys at https://www.linkedin.com/secure/developer
 client = LinkedIn::Client.new('your_consumer_key', 'your_consumer_secret')

-# authorize from previously fetched access keys
+# authorize from previously fetched oauth2 access tokens
 client.authorize_from_access("OU812")

 # you're now free to move about the cabin, call any API method